The Trustees and The Sharon Cooperative School Establish

 More about The Trustees

 Founded by landscape architect Charles Eliot in 1891, The Trustees has, for more than 125 years, been a catalyst for important ideas, endeavors, and progress in Massachusetts.
 As a steward of distinctive and dynamic places of both historic and cultural value, The Trustees is the nation’s first preservation and conservation organization, and its landscapes and landmarks continue to inspire discussion, innovation, and action today as they did in the past.
 We are a nonprofit, supported by members, friends and donors and our 116 sites are destinations for residents, members, and visitors alike, welcoming millions of guests annually. www.thetrustees.org.

 More about the Sharon Cooperative School

-Founded by Susan Markowitz and Pearl Falk in 1976, The Sharon Cooperative School aims for its children to become curious, thougtul, and active learnners who think about the needs of others as well as themselves.
-By partnering with families, the school creats a strong, nurturing community that transcends the preschool years and follows students and their families throughout the course of their lives. www.sharoncoop.org
+Founded by Susan Markowitz and Pearl Falk in 1976, The Sharon Cooperative School aims for its children to become curious, thoughtful, and active learners who think about the needs of others as well as themselves.
+By partnering with families, the school creates a strong, nurturing community that transcends the preschool years and follows students and their families throughout the course of their lives. www.sharoncoop.org